thomasem/docker-znc/README.md

 root@1e57434b8081:/var/lib/znc# exit
 ```

-Then, you may do `/znc rehash` in your IRC client when on a network through your ZNC bouncer in order to reload your configuration file. :)
+Then, you may do `/znc rehash` from your IRC client in order to reload your configuration file. :)

 Et voilà!